deficollective/defiscan/src/content/protocols/pwn/ethereum.md

 `TransparentProxy` contract with the _PWN DAO_ as admin is used for the `PWNConfig`.
 However, this does not impact user funds or otherwise materially change the protocol for already existing loans.
 Only new loans are affected by the change of parameters in the `PWNConfig`.

-There's also a timelock for the upgrades made by the DAO which ultimatelly owns `PWNConfig` and `PWNHub` that is currently set to 0 days.
+Upgrades by DAO are behind a timelock with a currently configured exit window of 0 days.
+This `TimelockController` contract ultimately owns `PWNConfig` and `PWNHub`.
+These upgrades have _no impact_ on existing loans and thus _Exit Window_ risk is considered _low_.

 > Upgradeability score: Low